iidanL/InstallWindowsWithoutUSB/README.md

 # WindowsWithoutUSB
-New method of installation ANY windows iso without USB stick / CD-DVD.
+New method of installation ANY Windows Iso Without USB.
+> NOW WORKS WITH ALL CUSTOM ISOS!

 > Bypasses all Win11 installation errors.

 This method is faster, easier and 100% safe comparing with default windows installation with usb stick.